Azure/azureml-examples/tutorials/get-started-notebooks/access-and-explore-data.md

 > -----------------------------

 **_Note: After the download data step, the script should automatically copy the original source data into the user's local device drive_**
-**_Note: rework the paragraph explaining what user is doing here after breaking down code snippets_**

-This code sample will upload the raw data file to the designated cloud storage resource.
-The **version** property in the **my_data** block requires a unique value each time this code sample runs, or the code will fail with this feedback message:

 **Covered 20230123: _Note: break down the code snippets so we can explain each block_**

-This block will configure the MLClient object for those Azure ML resources.
+This notebook cell will configure the MLClient object for those Azure ML resources.
 Replace the strings between the **"<"** and **">"** characters with values specific to your Azure ML resources.

 ```python
 from azure.ai.ml import MLClient